-This demo use case will demonstrate a WINDOWS 2-factor Log-On authentication using a Java Card and the wireless smart card reader.
+This demo use case will demonstrate a Windows 2-factor Log-On authentication using a Java Card and the wireless Bluetooth smart card reader.

 Additionally, the reader will automatically lock the computer if a preset distance between your computer and the reader will be exceeded.